philbowles/PangolinMQTT/README.md

 ## 4 Stability

 Pangolin is "alpha" so *of course* it is likely to contain bugs.
 What *can* be said though is that whatever yet-to-be-found bugs it may still contain, even at this first release it does *not* contain the bug that causes `AsyncMqttClient` to regularly (but at random) enter a disconnect/reconnect cycle - which is *so* common it will be referred to from now as "DCX/CNX".
 Neither does it contain the bug which prevents AsyncMqttClient from totally failing to implement QoS1 and 2, nor any of the other 16 fatal bugs in AsyncMqttClient [listed here](docs/bugs.md)

 ---

+# Installation

+Pangolin depends upon the excellent libraries [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) (for ESP8266 targets) or [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) for ESP32 targets.

+You will need to install one or both of those before using Pangolin

+---